Skip to Content

 During endovascular embolization:

-• Your neurosurgeon inserts a thin tube into an artery in your leg and guides it to the malformation using x-ray imaging.
+• Your neurosurgeon inserts a thin tube into an artery in your leg.
+They guide it to the malformation using x-ray imaging.

-• Your neurosurgeon injects a blocking agent (such as a medical glue or coil) to reduce blood flow to the malformation.
+• They inject a blocking agent (such as a medical glue or coil) to reduce blood flow to the malformation.

-Endovascular embolization may be performed before surgery to make surgical removal easier and safer.
+Endovascular embolization may occur before surgery to make surgical removal easier and safer.

-Surgical and endovascular treatments for vascular malformations have a high success rate in managing symptoms and preventing complications.
+Treatments for vascular malformations have high success rates in managing symptoms and preventing complications.
 However, these procedures do not prevent new malformations from forming in the future.

 Back to top

-UPMC specialists use advanced diagnostic tools and the latest minimally invasive procedures to provide comprehensive, multidisciplinary care for vascular malformations.
-Our team offers the safest, most effective treatment options that improve outcomes and enhance quality of life.
+• Advanced care — We use advanced diagnostic tools and minimally invasive procedures.
+We offer the safest, most effective treatment options to improve outcomes and enhance quality of life.

 Back to top